latex3/latex3.github.io/_posts/2022-03-16-robin-fairbairns.md

-We are sad to report that our long time friend, team member, and LaTeX contributor Robin Fairbairns died 25th February 2022, after a long period of ill health.
+We are sad to report that our longtime friend, team member, and LaTeX contributor Robin Fairbairns died 25th February 2022, after a long period of ill health.
 Much missed husband of Linda, former husband and friend of Josy,